merlijnkersten/timeslices/README.md

 This has not been fully done yet for the proposed season - weekday 1 - daynite group  (D) of timeslices, and thus further work is needed to explore the exact impacts on the model of using this new group.
 Currently, on the EUA-revision branch, I have added a new scenario file [`Scen_AltTS.xlsx`](https://github.com/LukasR33/CZ_V02-/blob/EUA_revision/SuppXLS/Scen_AltTS.xlsx) which incorporates the seaon - weekday 1 - daynite group (D) with a corresponding [`Scen_CZ_elcprice_SEK_TSprices_sumbnd_AltTS.xlsx`](https://github.com/LukasR33/CZ_V02-/blob/EUA_revision/SuppXLS/Scen_CZ_elcprice_SEK_TSprices_sumbnd_AltTS.xlsx) scenario file which replaces [`Scen_CZ_elcprice_SEK_TSprices_sumbnd.xlsx`](https://github.com/LukasR33/CZ_V02-/blob/EUA_revision/SuppXLS/Scen_CZ_elcprice_SEK_TSprices_sumbnd.xlsx) (and ultimately, [`Scen_CZ_elcprice_SEK.xlsx`](https://github.com/LukasR33/CZ_V02-/blob/EUA_revision/SuppXLS/Scen_CZ_elcprice_SEK.xlsx)).

 As mentioned previously, many other timeslices remain unexplored.
 The data gathered suggests that perhaps the spring and autumn seasonal timeslices could be merged, as for some data points they show very similar means and distributions.
-Alternatively, they could be split and merged; creating an early-Spring/late-Autumn timeslice (capturing the onset/end of Winter) and an late-Spring/early-Autumn timeslice (capturing the onset/end of Summer).
+Alternatively, they could be split and merged; creating an early-Spring/late-Autumn ti meslice (capturing the onset/end of Winter) and an late-Spring/early-Autumn timeslice (capturing the onset/end of Summer).
 Furthermore, the current daynite timeslices could be expanded.
 The current definition of 'Night' lasting 12-hours appears to be too broad as the reduced demand does not last for so long, perhaps an alternative to the exenteded daynite timeslices discussed in this report.
 One could envision the following timeslice:

 | Extended daynite 3 | Description                               | Lenght (h) |
 | ------------------ | ----------------------------------------- | ---------- |